gejun123456/EasyCode-Plus/docs/guide/getting-started.md

 1. Open your project in IntelliJ IDEA
 2. Right-click on a table in the database view
-3. Select "EasyCode" from the context menu
+3. Select "EasyCode Plus" from the context menu
 4. Choose your template
 5. Generate code